 VBA Course: First Macro

-To give just one example, we will automate the following actions:
+For a simple example, we will automate the following operations:

-• delete the contents of columns A and C
+• Clear the contents of columns A and C

-• move the contents of column B to column A
+• Move the content of column B to column A

-• move the contents of column D to column C
+• Move the content of column D to column C

 macro1 first macro

-For versions of Excel lower than 2007: Tools > Macros > Record New Macro.
+For Excel versions earlier than 2007: Tools > Macros > Record New Macro.

 macro2 first macro

-Excel has recorded your actions and translated them into VBA code.
+Excel has recorded your manipulations and translated them into VBA code.

 macro3 first macro